UCLComputerScience/COMP0016_2020_21_Team25/App/Services-API/README.md

 It must also implement the following methods:

--   `parseOutput(HashMap response);` - Defines how each service interprets its output from the API.
+-   `parseOutput(HashMap<String, Object> response);` - Defines how each service interprets its output from the API.

--   `String handleErrors(HashMap response);` - Defines how each service interprets error messages from the API.
+-   `String handleErrors(HashMap<String, Object> response);` - Defines how each service interprets error messages from the API.

--   `String getErrorCode(HashMap response);` - Defines how the HTTP error code is represented and retrieved for each service.
+-   `String getErrorCode(HashMap<String, Object> response);` - Defines how the HTTP error code is represented and retrieved for each service.
 Each service API will have a different way of representing HTTP error codes.

--   `HashMap populatePayload();` - Inserts default data into the payload if not given to avoid malformed requests.
+-   `HashMap<String, String> populatePayload();` - Inserts default data into the payload if not given to avoid malformed requests.
 This method is what applies the attributes from the API format to a service.

 The service can then be called by adding its name to the switch statement in the `ServiceFactory` by adding a new case for its `name` attribute in lowercase and returning a new object of the service (which takes the `payload` as its only parameter).
 No other code interaction needs to take place.